DevMountain/react-5-afternoon/README.md

 ### Summary

 Now our App is connected with redux, let's think about what needs to have access to our state in our first view: `WizardOne.js`.
 It looks like we need to be able to update the loanType and propertyType items on state.
-In redux, in order to update something, we need to have an action and a reducer, so let's go to our `src/reducer.js`.
+In redux, in order to update something, we need to have an action and a reducer, so let's go to our `src/ducks/reducer.js`.

 ## Instructions

 * First, let's create our `initialState`.
 Initial state serves as a placeholder for what we want to change on state, `redux` needs the state to always be defined so having a placeholder prevents it from being undefined.
-    * Create a const called `initialState`, set it equal to an object with these values:
+    * Create a const called `initialState`, set it equal to an object with these values and place them above your reducer function, not inside:

 ```js
 const initialState = {